After you run a test, you can view the results on the Test Results page. From there you can:

 - Watch a video recording of the test

 - View the test metadata

 Sauce Labs provides live test results for both real and virtual devices.

 To view live test results:

 - In Sauce Labs, in the left panel, click LIVE and then click Test Results.

-- On the Test Results page, click a test in the list to view the test details.
+- In the Test Results results list, click a test to view its details.

 To view automated test results: